Idleness76/Weavegraph/weavegraph/examples/README.md

 runner.run_until_complete(&session_id).await?;
 ```

-**Use this for:** Web servers with SSE/WebSocket, per-request event isolation
+**Use this for:** Web servers with streaming responses (JSON Lines/SSE/WebSocket), per-request event isolation

 ### When to Use Which Pattern